levkazar/rust-webassembly-template/README.md

 See (https://github.com/dflemstr/rust-native-wasm-loader) for a detailed description of the webpack loader.

 ## Prerequisites
-- webpack and yarn are globally available.
+- yarn is globally available.
 - rust is globally available.

 ## First time installation of rustup nightly